The Muse Workspace

 “Can you help me build a new Storyform for this story?”

-For those with a deep understanding of Dramatica theory, using Muse might sometimes bring up structural elements that don’t align perfectly with Dramatica conventions.
-If Muse presents conflicting domains or concerns, keep in mind that:
+For those with a deep understanding of the Subtxt Narrative Framework and/or Dramatica theory, you might occasionally notice that Muse will sometimes bring up structural elements that don’t align perfectly with these complex narrative conventions.
+If Muse presents conflicting Domains or Concerns, keep in mind that:

-1. Reflection of Your Story Input: Muse is designed to interpret and structure your story based on the details you provide, even if they don’t entirely fit traditional Dramatica patterns.
-If the story information you’ve given includes some inherent conflicts or mixed signals, Muse may set, for instance, the OS in Physics and the MC in Psychology as the best possible fit.
+1. Reflection of Your Story Input: Muse is designed to interpret and structure your story based on the details you provide, even if they don’t entirely fit traditional Subtxt Narrative/Dramatica patterns.
+If the story information you’ve given includes some inherent conflicts or mixed signals, Muse may set, for instance, the OS in Physical Processing (Physics in Dramatica) and the MC in Cognitive Processing (Psychology in Dramatica) as the best possible fit.
+This is an indication that there is something off about your story, not an issue with Muse or Subtxt.
+You will need to adjust your thinking or storytelling to have those Domains fit into the "right" place.

-2. Requesting a Dramatica-Aligned Structure: If you recognize that Muse’s storyform isn’t aligned with Dramatica standards, you can ask it for a more rigorous check.
-Specific prompts like “check the storyform,” “align the storyform,” or “check the integrity of the storyform” tell Muse to engage its more advanced model, aimed at reinforcing structural consistency according to Dramatica principles.
+2. Requesting a Dramatica-Aligned Structure: If you recognize that Muse’s storyform isn’t aligned with the Subtxt Narrative Framework and/or Dramatica standards, you can ask it for a more rigorous check.
+The Subtxt Focus model is perfect for this scenario.
+If you are unable to specficially select the "Subtxt Focus" model (i.e., you're not a Pro or Infinite subscriber), specific prompts like “check the storyform,” “align the storyform,” or “check the integrity of the storyform” tell Muse to automatically engage this more focused and structured model, aimed at reinforcing structural consistency according to the Subtxt Narrative Framework principles.

-With these targeted prompts, Muse can better align its suggestions to meet the needs of Dramatica-savvy users.
+With these targeted prompts, Muse can better align its suggestions to meet the needs of those more Subtxt Narrative and Dramatica-savvy users.
+You can read more about the Subtxt Focus model here: Focus and Flow.

 Navigating Between Muse Workspace and Story Central